7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 #### Azure Private Link

-Azure Private Link is when a external facing Azure PAaS service is accessed from a resource in a VNet the trafffic stays on the Azure network.
+Azure Private Link is when a external facing Azure PaaS service is accessed from a resource in a VNet the traffic stays on the Azure network.
 APL enables PaaS Service is an avatar for that service instance and can project custom services that are behind a Load Balancer.
 Must have consistent DNS management!
 - Private Link Endpoint is the Network Interface
 - Private Link service is the connection
 	- Requires Azure Standard Internal Load Balancer and associated to a Link service: